iandennismiller/diamond-accounting/docs/process/clearing.rst

 .. image:: ../_static/diagrams/Clearing.png

+Importing ensures the categories are roughly correct.
+Now we must verify that the dollar amounts have been imported correctly.
 Once transactions are imported, they must be reviewed for accuracy once before the "numbers" can be trusted.

-Importing has assured that the categories are roughly correct, but now we must verify that the dollar amounts have been imported correctly.
-The way to review transactions for accuracy is to compare the ending balance to a statement from the financial institution.
+The way to review transactions for accuracy is to compare the *cleared* ending balance to a statement from the financial institution.
 If the balances match, then all of the transactions have been successfully copied over to your ledger; you can now trust the numbers.
+Transactions must be marked as "cleared" one by one as they are compared between the ledger and the bank statements.
 This review process is called "clearing transactions."

 Each bank statement is like a checkpoint that serves to synchronize our ledger with the bank's ledger.